Why I Love the Libby App from Overdrive

 What doesn’t the Libby app have?

-- It currently doesn’t have a wish list feature like Overdrive does.
+- It currently doesn’t have a wish list feature like Overdrive did.
 Although you can use tags to basically make your own wish list, so I don’t really miss it.
-And they are planning to make the wish list feature available soon and then you can save things in both Overdrive or Libby and
+And word is that a wish list feature is coming.

 - You can’t yet request that your library buy a book for their Overdrive collection.
 This is my only real complaint about the Libby app, but they promise it’s coming soon.